sumeetshirgure/sumeetshirgure.github.io/docs/about.markdown

 Here's my [Codeforces](https://codeforces.com/profile/Sumeet.Shirgure) profile.

-I'm interested in all sorts of topics ranging from theoretical computer science, artificial intelligence, natural language processing, to electrical engineering, quantum computing, physics, to even pure and applied math.
+I'm interested in all sorts of topics ranging from theoretical computer science, artificial intelligence, natural language processing, to quantum computing, physics, and even pure and applied math.

+This blog is named after Scott Aaronson's [Shtetl optimized](https://scottaaronson.blog/).

 Linked are my [LinkedIn](https://linkedin.com/in/sumeetshirgure) and [Instagram](https://www.instagram.com/sumeetshirgure/) and [Github](https://github.com/sumeetshirgure) pages that you can stalk me on.